Tuesday, October 8, 2019

 Workshop participants are asked to bring a notebook, writing utensil and an open mind.
 Light refreshments will be provided.

-Registration for the workshop is now open.
+Registration for the workshop is now closed.
 The $30 workshop fee includes a one-year subscription to The Capilano Review.

 The W Room is located on the 5th floor of the Woodward’s Heritage Building located at 111 West Hastings Street, and is accessible via the elevator located in the building lobby off of the main Woodward’s atrium.
 Accessible washrooms are available on the same floor as the event.

 *Please note that no one will be turned away for lack of funds.
 If you require support, please get in touch with us directly at firstname.lastname@example.org.